Virtual Machines Metrics

 Please follow the instructions to install and configure Crusoe CLI.
 If you already have the CLI installed and configured, please ensure you upgrade to the latest version.

-Step 2: Generate your authentication token
+Step 2: Generate your monitoring token

 crusoe monitoring tokens create

-that you'll use for telemetry agent installation and authentication when querying the metrics API.
+This command generates an API-Key that you'll use for the agent installation and authentication when querying the metrics API.
 Please use a secret or key management tool to store the token content.
 You will not be able to retrieve it later.

-Install Crusoe Telemetry Agent for your VMs
+Install Crusoe Watch Agent for your VMs

-Step 1: Verity your VM image version
+Step 1: Verify your VM image version

-(only if it is for a non-GPU VM)
+ubuntu22.04-nvidia-sxm-dockerubuntu22.04-nvidia-pcie-dockerubuntu22.04(only if it is for a non-GPU VM)ubuntu24.04(only if it is for a non-GPU VM)

 Step 2: Install agent